Who is who?

 The Buckingham Book

 In 2025 a Shoreham resident acquired at auction a significant historical find.
 It was a rather battered leather bound family scrapbook dating from 1889.
 It contained photographs, sketches, and cuttings collected by the Head family of Great Buckingham, Old Shoreham.
 The story behind the “Buckingham Book” book is tantalising.
 It had been kept in the Head family’s possession for 80 years but had been torn in two, and separated, with the front part donated to a museum.
-We now have possession of the second half along with its accompanying covering letter from an author unknown.
+The second part had been given by the family to a local historian Michael Norman.
+He was keen for the 2 halves to be reunited but his untimely death in 2013 meant the book was forgotten and eventually sold at auction.
+13 years later and we now have possession of that second half along with its accompanying covering letter from Michael Norman.
 The images in the book are in this gallery.

 Covering letter: